mmolhoek/papirus/README.md

 ruby gem to talk to the [PaPiRus](https://www.pi-supply.com/?s=papirus&post_type=product&tags=1&limit=5&ixwps=1) display

-before you start playing make sure you got the edp-fuse setup
+before you start playing make sure you got the display driver installed (gratis/edp-fuse)

 ## epaper fuse driver installation instructions (if you have not done that already ::)
 ```bash